 Both treatments showed significant improvements by reducing acne lesions, but tea tree oil took longer to show effects.
 One of the standout findings was that fewer patients reported side effects while using tea tree oil, making it a gentler option for skincare.

-Tea tree oil treats mild acne
+Tea tree oil beats placebo for acne

 The efficacy of 5% topical tea tree oil gel in mild to moderate acne vulgaris: a randomized, double-blind placebo-controlled study.